NCLEX Exam Questions

 First you should know that you will never see an actual score—a number indicating how many questions you answered correctly.
 So you won't have to worry that a low test score will prevent you from receiving your license or getting a job.
 And you can't use the score on your resume to tout your proven knowledge and abilities.
 The only goal of the test is to determine that you possess the basic knowledge you need to practice your chosen nursing job, whether that's LPN or RN.
 So when you receive your results, it will tell you simply whether you passed or failed.

 The computer test is programmed to ask you 85 basic questions if you're taking the NCLEX-RN, or 75 basic questions if you're taking the NCLEX-PN.
 Each set of these basic questions will cover the four primary testing areas: a safe, care environment; maintaining and promoting wellness or good health; psychosocial factors; and physiological influences and factors.
 The questions for each area will start out as fairly simple questions and as long as you answer them correctly, subsequent questions will go deeper into the topic until you answer incorrectly.
 If the computer isn't able to determine your level of readiness, skills, and knowledge after you have answered the basic questions, it will continue asking questions until it succeeds in doing this.
 Then, the computer will conclude your test automatically.

-- What Does It Mean if My Test Ends After I've Answered the Basic Questions?
+- What Does It Mean if My Test Ends After I've Answered

 This can be good news or bad news.
 If the test concludes after 75 to 85 questions, that means the computer was able to pass you or fail you after that many questions.
 So either you answered a great many of the questions correctly or incorrectly.
 If the computer continues the test for several more questions, you are on the border of passing or failing.